-- In the east, the Prince of Wales Conference, or Wales Conference, was comprised of the Adams Division and Norris Division.
+- In the east, the Prince of Wales Conference, or Wales Conference, was comprised of the Adams Division and Patrick Division.

-- In the west, the Clarence Campbell Conference, or Campbell Conference, was comprised of the Patrick Division and Smythe Division.
+- In the west, the Clarence Campbell Conference, or Campbell Conference, was comprised of the Norris Division and Smythe Division.